 Sometimes it can be hard to know if you have a medical emergency.
 For example, you might go in for emergency care-thinking that your health is in serious danger-and the doctor may say that it wasn't a medical emergency after all.
-If it turns out that it was not an emergency, we will cover your care as long as you reasonably thought your health was in serious danger.
+If it turns out that it was not an emergency, we will cover your care as long as you reasonably thought your health was in serious danger, we will cover your care.